fonttools/fontspector/README.md

 Fontspector is a command-line tool for checking the quality of font projects.
 It is a Rust port of [fontbakery](http://github.com/fonttools/fontbakery).

+## Installation

+Please see the [installation guide](INSTALLATION.md) for downloading and installing Fontspector.

 ## Components

 Fontspector is made up of multiple crates: